ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## endsWithUTF8

-Returns whether string `str` ends with `suffix`, assuming that both strings contain svalid UTF-8 encoded text.
+Returns whether string `str` ends with `suffix`, assuming that both strings contain valid UTF-8 encoded text.
 If this assumption is violated, no exception is thrown and the result is undefined.

 **Syntax**